AdxTD/android-fibo-app-kotlin/README.md

 2- move current main screen into a new fragment (main activity should only hold navigation functionality) - DONE
 3- create navigation plus a new empty fragment to navigate to when item on clicked.
 (Use base fragment for shared functionalities between fragments)  - DONE
 4- in the new fragment: use same adapter but publishing data from different db method, this one should contain all requests within chosen date  - DONE
-5- add a switch into main fragment to enable / disable multi requests on same number.
+5- add a switch into main fragment to enable / disable multi requests on same number  - DONE
 6- add some beautiful splash screen to welcome the user! :D.
 7- provide more unit tests to cover all data access functionalities.
 8- provide turn off log mechanism.